HefnySco/andruav_ap_wiki/source/andruav-tx-freeze.rst

 =================

-This command is called from :ref:`andruav-web-client` only.
+This command is called from :ref:`webclient-whatis` only.
 This function is used to simulate signals from TX.
 For example if you switch to loiter mode then you need to keep TX throttle at a level to keep your drone from falling.
 You can set your TX throttle then press TX-Freeze then Andruav will copy the last value from TX and keep using it while your drone is far out of your TX range.